What we feed them.

 | Friday | Breakfast: toast with vegemite, apple Lunch: butter chicken with rice (mild, kid-friendly spice) Tea: vegetable muffins |

 We're a nut-aware centre.
-We don't serve nut products on site, and we ask families not to bring food containing nuts.
+Nut products are not served on site, and we ask families not to bring food containing nuts.

 For all other allergies and dietary requirements, we accommodate them in the kitchen.
 At enrolment, we ask for: